rki-mf1/sonar/README.md

 ### 2.2 Configuration

-There is a ".env.template" file in the root directory.
+🤓 There is a "env.template" file in the root directory.
 This file contains variables that must be used in the program and may differ depending on the environment.
 Hence, The ".env.template" file should be copied and changed to ".env", and then the variables should be edited according to your system.

 ### 2.3 Create python environment